 An allegation of child abuse or neglect can have devastating implications for an individual, a family, a career, and a community.
 Let the experienced New Jersey DCP&P Defense lawyers at the Tormey Law Firm LLC protect your rights, your reputation, and combat these false allegations in court.
-Our lawyers are former DYFS prosecutors who know defend our clients facing similar allegations.
-In fact, one of our attorneys, Tom Ercolano, was a DCP&P prosecutor in Essex County for four (4) years before joining the firm.
-Now, let him use that experience and expertise to protect your parental rights in court.
+Our lawyers are highly experienced handling child abuse and neglect investigations and related cases, and we know defend our clients facing similar allegations.

 For immediate assistance, contact the New Jersey DCP&P defense lawyers at the Tormey Law Firm LLC now.
 Our initial consultation is always provided free of charge at 201-556-1570.

 What happens when DCP&P files a Title 9 or Title 30 complaint against me?

 Do I have a say in Court?
 Yes.
 You have rights as a parent and you are entitled to an opportunity to tell the judge your side of the story and argue against DCP&P in court.
 In fact, you are entitled to have a DCP&P lawyer represent you in court.